 - To participate in Phase 2 of the Contest, a Finalist must give a live presentation (the Phase 2 Submission), featuring the same SSHRC-funded research that is featured in his or her Phase 1 Submission, at the Storytellers Showcase.

 - A Phase 2 Submission must not exceed three (3) minutes in length.

 Phase 1 and Phase 2

-- Only one entry per person is permitted in each of Phase 1 and Phase 2.
+- Only one entry per person is permitted in both Phase 1 and Phase 2.

 - The Submission must not infringe upon or violate any laws or any third party rights, including, but not limited to, copyright, patent, trademark, trade secret or other proprietary rights and must not constitute material that would be considered libelling, defamatory, a privacy violation, tortious or a contract breach.

-- The Contestant must obtain, and make available to Sponsor upon Sponsor’s request, all necessary permissions, licenses, clearances, releases, waivers of moral rights and other approvals from third parties (including but not limited to all copyright holders and all individuals appearing in the Submission) necessary to use the Submission, in whole or in part, in any way, including without limitation, to reproduce, make derivatives, edit, modify, translate, distribute, transmit, publish, license and broadcast the submission worldwide, by any means.
+- The Contestant must obtain, and make available to the Sponsor upon the Sponsor’s request, all necessary permissions, licenses, clearances, releases, waivers of moral rights and other approvals from third parties (including but not limited to all copyright holders and all individuals appearing in the Submission) necessary to use the Submission, in whole or in part, in any way, including without limitation, to reproduce, make derivatives, edit, modify, translate, distribute, transmit, publishand broadcast the submission worldwide, by any means.